 Hard water does a number on our skin and hair, leaving a cakey residue of chemicals and minerals.
 These minerals and chemicals can dry out the skin and hair, leaving it feeling itchy and dull.
 With water softeners, these problems become a thing of the past.

-Tasty Water
+Tasty Water (and Sustainability)

-Professional vs. DIY Water Softener Installation
+Professional Vs. DIY Water Softener Installation

 Water softener installations range from DIY-friendly to needing a professional.
 Generally, simpler installations like small point-of-use softeners are DIY friendly, while larger setups requiring plumbing and electrical work are tougher to complete and call for professional assistance.

-Doing a Water Softener System Yourself
+DIY Water Softener System Installation

 Water softener DIY installation is 100% doable.
 However, it’s important to note that there are exceptions, as some projects are trickier than others.
 Small water softeners, like point-of-use reverse osmosis systems, are generally easy to install and DIY-friendly.